RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/set-up-ingress-controller.md

 REDB's default to the `ClusterIP` type that exposes a cluster-internal IP and can only be accessed from within the K8s cluster.
 For requests to be routed to the REDB from outside the K8s cluster, you need an [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.

-{{< info >}} You won't need an ingress controller if your REDB uses a `LoadBalancer`  or headless service. a `LoadBalancer` service is exposed externally through a cloud provider's load balancer.
-Headless services don't allocate a cluster IP and instead allows you to use a different discovery method all together that is not tied to your Kubernetes implementation. {{< /info >}}

 Redis Enterprise Software on Kubernetes supports two ingress controllers, [HAProxy](https://haproxy-ingress.github.io/) and [NGINX](https://kubernetes.github.io/ingress-nginx/).

-{{< note >}} OpenShift uses [routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html) for external access instead of ingress controllers. {{< /note >}}
+#### Do you need an ingress controller?

+You will not need an ingress controller if:
+- your REDB uses a `Loadbalancer` or headless service for routing

+- you are using OpenShift to manage your K8s cluster (see [routes](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html))

 ## Prerequisites